Austin Barnes Player Props: Dodgers vs. Cubs

-Austin Barnes is available when the Los Angeles Dodgers take on Justin Steele and the Chicago Cubs at Dodger Stadium Friday at 10:10 PM ET.
+The Los Angeles Dodgers and Austin Barnes, who went 0-for-2 last time in action, battle Jameson Taillon and the Chicago Cubs at Dodger Stadium, Saturday at 9:10 PM ET.

-In his most recent action (on April 14 against the Diamondbacks) he went 0-for-2.
+He had a hitless performance in his most recent game (0-for-2) against the Cubs.

 Austin Barnes Game Info & Props vs. the Cubs